kakaomaelk/kakaomaelk.github.io/README.md

     vi /etc/systemd/logind.conf

 The hardware for Wifi was removed on April 30, 2020, since it is not required to run kakaomaelk.dk

+SSD instead of HDD installed on May 5, 2020.

 # Pictures